- Canada and the Rockies

 Depart London on your scheduled flight to Calgary where you will be met by your guide and transferred to your hotel.
 The remainder of today will be at leisure.

-Following breakfast at the hotel, your group will head off for a day tour of Banff National Park, home to some of Canada's best-kept wilderness secrets.
-Taking the scenic Tunnel Mountain Drive route, admire magnificent spires of layered rock carved by the elements within Bow Valley.
+Travel from Calgary to Banff National Park and embark on a day tour of the to discover some of Canada's best-kept wilderness secrets.
+Taking the scenic Tunnel Mountain Drive route, admire the magnificent spires of layered rock carved by the elements within Bow Valley.
 Later, climb a short distance to view Bow Falls, a dramatic backdrop of many classic Hollywood films.
-A gondola-ride to the summit of Sulphur Mountain has also been included allowing you to marvel at the enormity of the six surrounding mountain ranges.
+A gondola-ride to the summit of Sulphur Mountain has also been included, allowing you to marvel at the enormity of the six surrounding mountain ranges.

 Continue along the Bow Valley Parkway for more unforgettable scenery including Johnston Canyon, a deep limestone ravine which can be explored upon a walkway.
 Visit Moraine Lake, a glacially fed lake that turns turquoise blue as it begins to thaw in the summer months, before finally arriving at Lake Louise, one of Canada's most beautiful freshwater lakes and home to a thriving population of grizzly bears, moose and timber wolves.
 Later embark on a journey on board a snow coach to navigate the rugged Columbia Icefield, formed from an ancient glacier.